enfold-coop/SkillSTAR/README.md

 ## Overview

 Mobile application teaching essential skills to young children afflicted by autism.
-A collaboration between UVa and UMich.
-Built by Sartography.
+A collaboration between University of Virginia and University of North Florida.
+Built by Enfold LLC.

 ## Getting Started